michael2012z/BitBible/markdown/KJV/files/Isa.md

 15. Thou hast increased the nation, O Lord, thou hast increased the nation: thou art glorified: thou hadst removed it far unto all the ends of the earth.

-16. Lord, in trouble have they visited thee, they poured out a prayer when thy chastening was upon them.prayer: Heb. secret speech
+16. Lord, in trouble have they visited thee, they poured out a prayer when thy chastening was upon them.

 17. Like as a woman with child, that draweth near the time of her delivery, is in pain, and crieth out in her pangs; so have we been in thy sight, O Lord.